SkynetLabs/skynet-kernel/libs/libkmodule/README.md

 onmessage = handleMessage

-// handleSayHello will return a 'hello' message to the caller. function handleSayHello(aq: activeQuery) {
+// handleSayHello will return a 'hello' message to the caller.
+It is not
+// idiomatic code, see the next example for idiomatic code. function handleSayHello(aq: activeQuery) {
 	aq.accept("hello!")
 }